companieshouse/ocr-api/README.md

 A microservice to extract text from images.
 This uses Tess4J which itself is a small (Java Native Access) wrapper around Tesseract.
 As well as returning the extracted text some metadata relating to this service is also returned [data returned](src/main/java/uk/gov/companieshouse/ocr/api/image/extracttext/ExtractTextResultDto.java).

-The `ocr-api` has one thread pool (with a blocking queue) that protects the system from being overloaded.
+The `ocr-api` has one thread pool (with a blocking queue) that protects the system from being overloaded (implemented by a ThreadPoolTaskExecutor).
 In the normal running of this microservice this queue should have very few entries on it.

 The initial drop of this microservice converts TIFF files to text.